Meet our Staff: This page is organized alphabetically by department then by staff member's last name.

 firstname.lastname@example.org / Phone: (603) 875-3800 x2007

 My name is Tom Stevens, Jr. and I have been teaching since 2001.
 My first job was as a long term music sub in Stratham.
 After that I spent 3 years at Alton Central School before moving up to Prospect and I've been here ever since!
 I have a Master of Education degree from Plymouth State University and I teach band, jazz band, instrumental music lessons, music theory and a recording class.
-I also advise the Tri-M Music Honor Society and the tech crew.
-I am a class advisor for the class of 2022 and have worked with the drama department on "The Wizard of Oz" and "Beauty and the Beast."
+I have coached soccer and tennis, advised the Tri-M Music Honor Society and the tech crew, and have been the class advisor for 3 different classes.
+I have also worked with the drama department on "The Wizard of Oz," "Beauty and the Beast" and "Willy Wonka."
 There are 2 things in my life that are my driving forces.
 Number 1 is my faith and number 2 is my family.
 Those 2 things have helped mold me and shape me into the person I am today.

 email@example.com / (603) 875-3800 x2229

-This is my first year teaching science at Prospect Mountain High School and nineteenth year as a classroom teacher.
-I graduated from Bosphorus University, Istanbul, Turkey with a Bachelor's in Physics Education in 2002 and in 2020.
-I earned my Master in Education degree from SUNY, Oswego.
+This is my second year teaching science at Prospect Mountain High School and twentieth year as a classroom teacher.
+I graduated from Bosphorus University, Istanbul, Turkey with a Bachelor's in Physics Education in 2002.
+I earned my Master in Education degree from SUNY, Oswego in 2020.
 I have been teaching Physics, Astronomy and Engineering classes throughout my teaching years.
-I love robotics and I was the coach of an FTC Robotics team for seven years.
+I am married and have three children.
 My favorite activities outside of school are spending time with my family, watching movies, swimming and observing the sky.

 firstname.lastname@example.org / (603) 875-3800 x2245

-Angela Dill was born and raised in Greenville, Maine at the foot of Moosehead Lake.
-Being surrounded by nature instilled her passion for conservation and environmental stewardship.
-She received her Bachelor’s of Science in Biological Science Education at Plymouth State University in Plymouth NH.
-In pursuit of being a lifelong learner, she earned a Master’s of Teaching Biology through Miami University in December 2018.
-Angela has been teaching Physical Science, Chemistry, and Biology for the past fourteen years.
-Additionally, she is an instructor for Miami University in Oxford, Ohio teaching a graduate course entitled Galapagos: Islands of Change.
-Angela was awarded a Teacher Fellowship through Ecology Project International in 2019 to study leatherback sea turtles and inquiry in Costa Rica.
-She enjoys spending time with her dog Sosa as well as traveling, locally and globally, skiing, hiking, swimming, yoga, dancing, and all the wonderful things New England has to offer.
+This is my 15th year as a formal educator, with this being my 12th year teaching Biology, Marine Biology, and Chemistry and serving as the Environmental Club Advisor at PMHS.
+I was born and raised in Greenville, Maine at the foot of Moosehead Lake.
+Being surrounded by nature instilled my passion for conservation and environmental stewardship.
+I received a Bachelor’s of Science in Biological Science Education at Plymouth State University in Plymouth NH.
+In pursuit of being a lifelong learner, I earned a Master’s of Teaching Biology through Miami University in Oxford, Ohio in December 2018.
+Additionally, I have been an instructor for Miami University teaching a graduate course entitled Galapagos: Islands of Change in Ecuador in the summers and online throughout the school year facilitating conservation action for others in their communities.
+I was awarded a Teacher Fellowship through Ecology Project International in 2019 to study leatherback sea turtles and inquiry in Costa Rica.
+I enjoy spending time with my dogs Sosa and Tafari as well as traveling locally and globally, skiing, hiking, swimming, yoga, dancing, as well as all the wonderful things New England has to offer.

 email@example.com / (603) 875-3800 x2241